 I’ve been amazed by the large number of high quality coffee shops in Thailand.
 First Bangkok completely blew my mind and made me drink enough coffee to last a lifetime, now Chiang Mai has me feeling dizzy with its wide choice of creative coffee shops.
 I can’t help but continue my quest to try them all and feature the best ones here, so you don’t have to overdose!

-While Thailand is not exactly famous for coffee compared to big exporting countries such as Brasil or Vietnam, it has its fair share of coffee farms in the Northern part of the country.
-All places I visited proudly brew and some roast Thai beans and occasionally invite a prominent guest country into a blend.
+While Thailand is not exactly known for coffee compared to big exporting countries such as Brazil or Vietnam, it has its fair share of specialty coffee farms in the Northern provinces which produce balanced coffees mostly cupping between 85 and 89 points, with a few outstanding ones cupping above 90 points.
+I wrote an article about Thailand’s progress in producing specialty coffee for those of you who’d like to know more.
+What makes Chiang Mai a particularly interesting location for coffee enthusiasts is the fact that the actual farms are located just a few hours drive from the city, some easily accessible for visitors.
+All specialty coffee shops I feature here proudly brew and some roast Thai beans and occasionally invite a prominent guest country into a blend.

 If I would make a home for myself at some point, I would like it to look a lot like Graph Café.
 It embraces you with soft colours and vintage interior, plays the right soundtrack to put you in a coffee coma and feeds you home-made cookies.
 At least this is what happened to me.